Gabbyogunbiyi/Project_PowerPlatform/README.md

 With Alison's company plans of moving their system and one of their considerations in Microsoft Power Platform.
 Based on my experience and expertise in leveraging the Power Platform, I strongly recommend it for the following reasons:

 There current system has significant inefficiencies in order processing and inventory management.
-They rely heavily on spreadsheets and emails to handle critical operations.
+They rely heavily on spreadsheets and emails to handle operations.
 These manual processes often result in:

-44% of customer orders being delayed or mishandled due to inefficiencies in tracking, communication, and processing.
+customer orders being delayed or mishandled due to inefficiencies in tracking, communication, and processing.

-47% of inventory costs being wasted due to poor tracking, overstocking, and delays in replenishment and order fulfillment.
+inventory costs being wasted due to poor tracking, overstocking, and delays in replenishment and order fulfillment.